jorgensd/dolfinx_mpc/README.md

 Author: Jørgen S. Dokken

-This library contains an add-on to FEniCS_X enabling the possibilities of enforce multi-point constraints, such as
+This library contains an add-on to FEniCSx enabling the possibilities of enforce multi-point constraints, such as

 $$u_i =\sum_{j=0,i \neq j}^n \alpha_j u_j, i\in I_N,$$